simonmclean/departures/README.md

 # 🚉 Departures

 Raspberry Pi train departures board for LED matrix display.

-Designed to work for a single station with 2 platforms.
 Displays the next 4 departures, along with their status.

 Minimal dependancies.